ruby-processing/propane-examples/README.md

 See how to install [java libraries here][contributed]

 To auto-run many samples `cd` this directory and `rake` for others like pbox2d `rake pbox2d` you get the idea (read the Rakefile).
-NB: not all samples get auto-run, and where appropriate you need to install library or gem.
+NB: not all samples get auto-run, and where appropriate you need to install required library or gem.

 ### Partial Catalogue (for the lazy)